 – No number (singular or plural).

-In spite of phonetic differences, both languages’ numeral systems work the same way.
 The letters used to represent numbers are also the same.

-Both the Chinese and Japanese languages employ kanji characters.
 In both languages, 80% of the Kanji characters are used.
-These words also have identical meaning.
+These words also have identical meanings.

 That makes it difficult to tell them apart.
 Japan developed its writing style and shapes.
-It took a lot of inspiration from Chinese writing.

 – It’s named ‘Nihongo’ in the local dialect.